ept/blog/src/yc-value.md

 I'd say yes.
 If you don't need any of the benefits mentioned above, maybe not... but honestly, I'd be very surprised if your network and your group of advisors is already so perfect that you wouldn't benefit from YC.
-For example, whether you've launched or not makes very little difference.
+Whether you've already launched or not makes very little difference.

 YC is a package consisting of a variety of good things.
 In principle you may be able to assemble yourself a similar package from component parts --- e.g. using [AngelList](http://angel.co/) for